 - ❖ Hydrogen produced should meet standards under the Delegated Acts of the Renewable Energy Directive (RED) for RFNBOs or requirements for biofuels set out in RED.
 These provide definitions under which hydrogen will be considered as "green".
 Projects should produce "green" hydrogen if they are to contribute towards targets and access credits for green hydrogen (which improves the project business case).
 Project teams should consider different production methods, and the green hydrogen credits available for each method, when developing their plans. - Under RED's Delegated Acts, specific requirements for renewable electricity supply are identified.
 Hydrogen production should consider either a direct supply route of renewable electricity or enter PPAs with different renewable energy providers locally. - ❖ To meet the constraints of electricity production under the Delegated Acts, it is important that projects are powered by new local renewable electricity sources.
-To accelerate the deployment of new local renewable electricity sources, project teams should encourage member states to implement Renewable Acceleration Areas (RAAs) in the required locations and as quickly as possible.
+To accelerate the deployment of new local renewable electricity sources, project teams should encourage member states to implement Renewable Acceleration Areas (RAAs) ahead of RED III implementation.